 Erica is a graduate of Simpson College with a BA in English and minors in multimedia journalism and women’s/gender studies.
 She interned with One Iowa in the summer of 2014.
 The experience solidified her desire to contribute to the fight for complete LGBTQ equality.

 Erica spent the spring of 2015 in Washington, D.C. as PFLAG National’s Policy and Communications Intern, where she managed social media and contributed to multiple PFLAG publications, including Our Trans Loved Ones, an expansive publication aimed at answering questions parents, family, and friends of transgender people may have after their loved one comes out.
-She currently serves on the LGBT Advisory Council (LGBTAC), a subcommittee of the Des Moines Civil and Human Rights Commission.
+She currently serves on the LGBTQ Advisory Council (LGBTQAC), a subcommittee of the Des Moines Civil and Human Rights Commission.